/* For sample image thumbnails */

 The lens offers an unprecedented 10.5mm focal length (35mm-equivalent) on a 54X40mm sensor.
 Wow!
 If you like ultra-wide-angle views this is a godsend.

 The Image quality is surprisingly good.
 Very sharp in the middle.
 Unlike the much more expensive Rodenstock wide-angle lenses, there is no horrible color cast or vignetting in corners.
 You will notice softness in the extreme corners, but that’s expected, and the image is completely usable, IMO.
-Moreover, there is simply no replacement anywhere on this planet for the punch of 10.5mm view on a MF camera, so hair splitting serves not good for us.
+Moreover, there is simply no replacement anywhere on this planet for the punch of 10.5mm view on a MF camera, so hair-splitting does not serve us well.
 In fact, I showed two 1.5X2m prints made with this lens in two high-end gallery exhibitions, and the results were more than satisfactory.
 No one complained.
 Also, if you are careful with your composition and place stuff such as running water/snow/ice/sky/clay on the corners (a very common composition in landscape), you won’t see any softness at all, because there isn't much detail to begin with.

 If you do any shift or tilt, you will get a visible vignette.
 Nevertheless, I sometimes tilt it, and deal with the resulting vignette in the post.

-You can use a simple and inexpensive adapter to mount this thing on a ALPA body.
-The adaptor is very small and contains no electronics whatsoever.
+You can use a simple and inexpensive adapter to mount this lens on an ALPA body.
+The adapter is very small and contains no electronics whatsoever.
 I used an adapter, a gift from a friend, made by a small shop in Shanghai.
-I suggested such a product to friends in ALPA.

 Please note: Canon EF lenses do not have manual aperture control.
-To use this lens, you will have to first mount it on a Canon or Sony body; set the camera in manual, f/11 (or whatever aperture you plan to use), 30 seconds; and press the shutter.
-The camera will set the aperture of this lens to f/11 and start the exposure.
-Now, act quickly, you unmount the lens from the Canon/Sony, the aperture of the lens will now be stuck at f/11, and you can mount it on your ALPA.
-Not the easiest way to use, but it works.
-Sure, you can use solutions such as ALPA FPS, however it adds cost and weight.
+To use this lens on a purely mechanical ALPA body, you first need to mount it on a Canon or Sony body; set the camera to manual mode, choose the aperture you plan to use, such as f/11, set a long exposure time, and press the shutter.
+The camera will stop the lens down to the selected aperture and start the exposure.
+You must then remove the lens while the aperture is still stopped down.
+The aperture will remain at that setting, and you can mount the lens on the ALPA adapter.

 RODENSTOCK / ALPA HR ALPAGON 5.6/23 MM